freeram/C-encrypter/README.md

 ./encrypt -k filename.txt < input.txt
 ```

-Decrypt input.txt, while reading it in hex, and output hex:
+Decrypt input.txt, while reading it in hex, using the key in key.txt (read in ASCII) and output hex:
 ```sh
 ./encrypt -h -d < input.txt
 ```